7 Top Motorcycle Accessories

 With your provisional licence in hand, you can book a compulsory basic training course.
 This is the very first step to riding on public roads in the UK.
 No prior motorcycling experience is needed.
 However, it does help to know how to ride a push bike.
 That’s mostly for balance reasons.
 Balance skills for a bicycle translate neatly to riding a moped or motorcycle.

 After successfully completing a compulsory basic training course, you’ll get a certificate.
 The CBT certificate is also known as a DL196.
 This, along with your provisional licence, lets you ride on most UK roads with a lower-powered motorcycle or moped.
+You could think of it as a motorcycle licence for 16 year olds but you can gain this certification at any age.

 A compulsory basic training course is exactly what it says on the tin – it’s the first compulsory step to riding a motorcycle or moped on UK roads.
 It helps you to develop the basic skills you need to handle a motorcycle or moped safely in traffic.
 And it’s simply training, there are no tests at this stage.
 So what can you expect from the training?